-In October 2020 we entered into the Roche License Agreement under which we granted an exclusive license for certain development and commercialization rights related to AT-527 outside of the United States to Roche.
+In October 2020 we entered into the Roche License Agreement under which we granted to Roche an exclusive license related to AT-527 for certain development rights and commercialization rights outside of the United States.
+Additionally, we agreed that Roche would be the exclusive global supplier of AT-527 commercial product, if approved.
 As part of the Roche License Agreement we agreed with Roche that we would not commercialize AT-752 outside the United States unless we entered into a separate agreement with Roche to do so.
 We may seek additional collaborative relationships for the development and commercialization of our product candidates.
 If we enter into any additional such arrangements with any third parties, we will likely have shared or limited control over the amount and timing of resources that our collaborators dedicate to the development or potential commercialization of any product candidates we may seek to develop with them.
 Our ability to generate product revenue from these arrangements with commercial entities will depend on our collaborators' abilities to successfully perform the functions assigned to them in these arrangements.
 We cannot predict the success of any collaboration that we enter into.
 Collaborations involving our product candidates pose the following risks to us: